openstack/octavia/doc/source/admin/providers/index.rst

 to provide a place for operators to discover and find available load balancing provider drivers.

-This list is a "best effort" to keep updated, so please check with your favorite load balancer provider to see if they support OpenStack load balancing.
+This list is a **"best effort"** to keep updated, so please check with your favorite load balancer provider to see if they support OpenStack load balancing.
 If they don't, make a request for support!

 ..
 Note:: The provider drivers listed here may not be maintained by the
-          OpenStack LBaaS team.
+          OpenStack LBaaS (Octavia) team.
 Please submit bugs for these projects through their respective bug tracking systems.

 Drivers are installed on all of your Octavia API instances using pip and automatically integrated with Octavia using `setuptools entry points`_.
 Once